Barry Coates

 Robert Barry Hobson Coates (born 18 October 1956) is a New Zealand politician who was a member of the New Zealand House of Representatives as a representative of the Green Party of Aotearoa New Zealand.
+Since 2019 he has been chief executive of the ethical investment charity Mindful Money.

 Environmental career

 Coates worked for the government of Samoa from 1978 to 1980, promoting the development of small business.
 He has a bachelor of Commerce from the University of Auckland and a Masters in Public and Private Management from the Yale School of Management.

 Coates worked at World Wide Fund for Nature WWF-UK from 1991, until 1996.
 He was an NGO observer on the British government delegation to the Earth Summit (the United Nations Conference on Environment and Development) at Rio de Janeiro in 1992, and was closely involved in sustainable development policy in the UK and internationally.

 He was Executive Director of the World Development Movement (subsequently renamed Global Justice Now) from 1996 until 2003.
 During this time he played a leading role in international research and campaigns on trade and investment agreements, sustainable development, corporate accountability, Third World debt and international aid and development policy.